rruiqin/MicroarrayAnalysis/README.md

 **III.
-USAGE**

-  (Required packages: tkinter, numpy, pandas)

-  1. Run the program.
+USER INSTRUCTION **

+  *If user is running the .py file (Lectin array data analysis with GUI - 2021Mar05.py) in an IDE

+  1. Make sure required packages are installed: tkinter, numpy, pandas

+  2. Run the script.
+A user interface should appear on the screen.

-  2. Select input files, options and enter parameters using the user interface.
+  3. Select input files, options and enter parameters using the user interface.

   •	Number of replicates of lectins per array must be a positive integer